jerdog/talk-devrel-like-coffee/PITCHME.md

 ## @color[#F39C12](Fresh Product)

 Note:
 The message you’re trying to convey about your product is one which may become stagnate or not hit the mark with the audience you’re targeting.
 That’s ok.
 It happens.
 But don’t let it stay there.
-Every talk you give, every piece of swag you give out should be customised to the event in question.
+Every talk you give, every piece of swag you give out should be customised to the event and audience in question.
+Know your audience, know your audience, know your audience.

 ---?image=assets/images/sticker_table.jpg&size=auto